Our 2019 Grant Recipients

-This year the Beth Longwell Foundation awarded grants to eight Bay Area agencies.
+This year the Beth Longwell Foundation awarded grants to four Bay Area agencies.
 Recipients of Foundation grants exemplify Beth's visions and hopes for advancement in non-smoking lung cancer research, grief support for those who have lost a loved one, education, and the arts.
-The following are the Foundation's 2018 grant recipients:
+The following are the Foundation's 2019 grant recipients:

 Alum Rock Counseling Center, San Jose, CA

 The Alum Rock Counseling Center (ARCC) delivers programs designed to keep at-risk youth safe, attending school and living lives that are free of juvenile justice and dependency systems, substance abuse and violence.
 The Foundation’s grant will support the Ocala Mentoring Program which provides at-risk middle school students with academic and emotional support with the goal of preventing them from falling into a cycle of school failure and delinquency.
 Program services include group and one-on-one mentoring, life skills classes, counseling, family engagement and enrichment activities.
 ARCC is a four-time grant recipient and received a grant of $4,000.

 Bonnie J. Addario Lung Cancer Foundation, San Carlos, CA